Vehmloewff/reactive-assignments/README.md

 Calls `fn` everytime one of the store's value changes.

-If a value is passed into `stores` that is not a store, ReactiveJS will silently ignore it.
+If a value is passed into `stores` that is not a store, reactive-assignments will silently ignore it.

 Returns a function that will 'unsubscribe' from the stores when called.